vishvAsa/vedAH/meta/articles/keith/v2/GENERAL_INDEX.md

 Funeral hymn, 256, 282, 418-20; see also

 Disposal of the dead.
-Furrow, see Sită.
+Furrow, see Sitā.

 Gambling, see Dicing.

 Ganapati, epithet of Bṛhaspati, 162.
-Gaņas, troupes, 242.
+Gaṇas, troupes, 242.
 Gānas, of Samaveda, 16.
 Gandarewa, 34, 180.

 Gandhabba, in Buddhist belief, 180.
 Gandhara, 885, 496.